 What about French doors, can they be child resistant according to the standards?

 Where you have bi-fold french doors, you will need to install a safety fence between the doors and the swimming pool.
 All doors and or gates need to swing away from the pool area.
 The same requirements for child resistant doors apply i.e. the doors must automatically close and latch.
 This is not easy to achieve, if at all with double French/ patio doors.

-Can I use a child-resistant hard cover as the safety barrier instead of a fence for above-ground spa pools?
+Can I use a child-resistant hard cover as the safety barrier instead of a fence for above-ground spas or pools?

-No. The main reason for this is that there is no standard for covers on spa pools.
-Also, any time the cover is off the spa pool, there is no barrier.
-Remember, it is a legal requirement that Development Approval be obtained for the installation of an above-ground spa pool.
-There are important safety reasons for this
+No. The main reason for this is that there is no standard for covers on spas or pools.
+Also, any time the cover is off, there is no barrier.

 Where can I find the appropriate standards for swimming pool safety?

 The relevant Australian Standards are:

 - Part 1: Fencing for swimming pools

 - Part 2: Location of fencing for private swimming pools

 - These Australian Standards are available from the Australian Standards website.